Arisudan/Walle_FPV/README.md

 4C FULLY AUTONOMOUS WITH DYNAMIC OBSTACLE AVAOIDANCE, ONLINE REPLANNING, AND PERCEPTION-DRIVEN DECISION MAKING

 --------------
-the working flow i needed:
-live camera frame/video upload/video dataset only
-|
-Object Detcetion
-|
-RF-DETR and Depth Anything V2 Mteric Indoor
+the working flow i needed: live camera frame/video upload/video dataset only ->  Object Detcetion -> RF-DETR and Depth Anything V2 Mteric Indoor ->  draw boxes on the video frame -> show on the screen
-|
-draw boxes on the video frame
-|
-show on the screen

-now also to this i needed a simple explained .csv/Excel sheet containing the documenattion of the following Evaluation criterias for this object detcetion:
+i needed to know what are the Evaluation criterias for this object detcetion: some examples i know are listed below:
-1. Precision
+Precision
-2. mAP@0.5 and mAP@0.5:0.95
+mAP@0.5 and mAP@0.5:0.95
-3. Mean IoU
+Mean IoU
-4. FPS
+FPS
-5. Inference Latency
+Inference Latency
-6. Recall
+Recall
-7. F1 Score
+F1 Score
-8. Absolute Relative Error
+Absolute Relative Error
-9. Root Mean Squared Error
+Root Mean Squared Error

-10. as
+output: i needed the what are the actual parameters measured and evaluation that will be done with using this RF-DETR and Depth Anything V2 Metric Indoor
 ----------